melpa/melpa/README.md

   to build a single archive.
 NAME is a symbol for the package to be built.
 Packages are staged in the directory specified by `package-build-working-dir` and built packages are placed in the directory specified by `package-build-archive-dir`.

   Packages are versioned based on the most recent commit date to package files based on commits to upstream package repository.

-For multi-file packages, the file `<NAME>-pkg.el` is automatically generated and contains *description*, *version*, and *requires* information determined by searching `<NAME>-pkg.el`, `<NAME>.el`, and `<NAME>-pkg.el.in`, if they exist in the repository.
+  A file named `<NAME>-pkg.el`, which contains *description*, *version*, and *requires* information about the package is automatically generated.
+The information is extracted from the summary line and headers of `<NAME>.el`.
+For historic reasons, if some of these values cannot be extracted from that file, then Melpa also extracts information from `<NAME>-pkg.el` if such a file is tracked in the upstream repository (but this fallback will be removed eventually).

 ### Variables